Website logo cars for beginners

 Test your car’s lights

 You like seeing, don’t you?
-Ensuring all of your lights work is imperative to being safe on the road, especially at night.
-Lights don’t just help you see, they help other road users to see you.
-If you have a light out, some road users may mistake you for a motorcycle which can lead to dangerous manoeuvres.
+Ensuring all of your lights work is imperative to be safe on the road, especially at night.
+Lights don’t just help you see; they also help other road users see you.
+If you have a light out, some road users may mistake you for a motorcycle, which can lead to dangerous manoeuvres.

 car maintenance for beginners - test your cars lights - on headlight

-Faulty lights can be caused by many things, there could be a bulb out, a fuse blown, or other electrical issues.
-As we mentioned above, testing your lights can make driving much safer for you and other road users.
+Faulty lights can be caused by many things.
+A bulb could be out, a fuse blown, or other electrical issues.
+As mentioned above, testing your lights can make driving much safer for you and other road users.

-Getting bulbs is relatively easy, you just need to know which ones to get.
+Getting bulbs is relatively easy; you must know which ones to get.
 You can easily search the internet for what type of bulbs your car takes in what area, or head on down to a garage like Halfords if you’re still unsure.

 Keep your car clean (Look out for rust)